hbctraining/variant_analysis/lessons/07_variant_calling.md

 #SBATCH -e mutect2_variant_calling_normal_tumor_%j.err
 ```

-Next add the `GATK` module we are going to load:
+Next, add the `GATK` module we are going to load:

 ```
 # Load the GATK module